 After experimenting, recording and playing in different bands when I left school, I worked several jobs to fund my first album ‘Mandelbrot Zoo’ which was recorded mostly in a bedroom on a 16 track recorder.
 I managed to call in some favours and offered up trades for recording sessions to get different musicians to play on the album.

-Up till now I have been writing future projects and have been developing a new home studio, where I produced my second album ‘The Earth & Beyond’ which is being released throughout 2019 on my own label ‘Astronomical Recordings’.
+Up till now I have been writing future projects and have been developing a new home studio, where I produced my second album ‘The Earth & Beyond’ which was released in late 2019 on my own label ‘Astronomical Recordings’.

-I am currently in the process of recording multiple projects including my third album ‘Rossums’s Universal Robots’ which will be released in 2020.
+I am currently in the process of recording multiple projects including my third album ‘Rossums’s Universal Robots Radio’ which will be released at some point in the near future.

 I hope you are transported through the sounds and enjoy listening to the music as much as I have enjoyed creating it.